beginning of content

 Body image refers to the thoughts and feelings you have about your body.
 This includes your:

-It is normal for your body image to change between positive and negative at different times.
+It’s normal for your body image to change over time.

 What is a positive body image?